-All door handles All tables and chairs used by staff and pupils Toilet flushes and regular cleaning of toilets.
+Disposable gloves to be worn at all times (avoid touching the face and mouth when wearing gloves.
+Continue to use standard cleaning products (these usually are anti-bacterial.
+All hard surfaces to be cleaned on a regular basis, this will include All door handles All tables and chairs used by staff and pupils Toilet flushes and regular cleaning of toilets.
 Staff room areas Regular cleaning of surfaces will reduce the risk of spreading the virus.
 All used cloths thrown away to be double bagged and then placed in normal waste.
-Ensure Cleaning Staff wash hands with hot soapy water for at least 20 seconds or a hand sanitiser if not available (must be at least 60% alcohol based) Cleaning and Disinfection of areas where there has been a suspected cases of COVID -19 Cleaners Infection Control The minimum PPE to be worn if there is a known case or someone with symptoms is disposable gloves and an apron.
-If there is visible containment with bodily fluids then additional PPE may be required to protect the cleaner's nose, eyes and mouth.
-(Public Health England can advise on this) Public areas where a symptomatic individual has passed through and spent minimal time, such as corridors, but which are not visibly contaminated with body fluids can be cleaned thoroughly as normal.
-All surfaces that the symptomatic person has come into contact with must be cleaned and disinfected, including: Objects which are visibly contaminated with body fluids All potentially contaminated high-contact areas such as bathrooms, door handles, telephones, grab-rails in corridors and stairwells Use disposable cloths or paper roll and disposable mop heads, to clean all hard surfaces, floors, chairs, Low No door handles and sanitary fittings, following one of the options below: > Use either a combined detergent disinfectant solution at a dilution of 1,000 parts per million available chlorine or > A household detergent followed by disinfection (1000 ppm av.cl.).
-Follow manufacturer's instructions for dilution, application and contact times for all detergents and disinfectants or > If an alternative disinfectant is used within the organisation, this should be checked and ensure that it is effective against enveloped viruses • Avoid creating splashes and spray when cleaning. • Any cloths and mop heads used must be disposed of and should be put into waste bags as outlined below. • When items cannot be cleaned using detergents or laundered, for example, upholstered furniture and mattresses, steam cleaning should be used. • Any items that are heavily contaminated with body fluids and cannot be cleaned by washing should be disposed of.
-Laundry Cleaners Infection Control Wash items in accordance with the manufacturer's instructions.
+Ensure Cleaning Staff wash hands with hot soapy water for at least 20 seconds or a hand sanitiser if not available (must be at least 60% alcohol based) Cleaning and Disinfection of areas where there has been a suspected cases of COVID -19 Cleaners The minimum PPE to be worn if there is a known case or someone with symptoms is disposable gloves and an apron.
+If there is visible containment with bodily fluids then additional PPE may be required to protect the cleaners nose, eyes and mouth.
+(Public Health England can advise on this) Public areas where a symptomatic individual has passed through and spent minimal time, such as corridors, but which are not visibly Low No

+Any cloths and mop heads used must be disposed of and should be put into waste bags as outlined below.
+When items cannot be cleaned using detergents or laundered, for example, upholstered furniture and mattresses, steam cleaning should be used.
+Any items that are heavily contaminated with body fluids and cannot be cleaned by washing should be disposed of.
+Laundry Cleaners Wash items in accordance with the manufacturer's instructions.
 Use the warmest water setting and dry items completely.
 Dirty laundry that has been in contact with an unwell person can be washed with other people's items.
 Do not shake dirty laundry, this minimises the possibility of dispersing virus through the air.
-Low No

 Clean and disinfect anything used for transporting laundry with your usual products, in line with the cleaning guidance above.
-Waste Cleaners Infection Control Waste from possible cases and cleaning of areas where possible cases have been (including disposable cloths and tissues): Should be put in a plastic rubbish bag and tied when full.
+Low No Waste Cleaners Waste from possible cases and cleaning of areas where possible cases have been (including disposable cloths and tissues): Should be put in a plastic rubbish bag and tied when full.
 The plastic bag should then be placed in a second bin bag and tied.
+Low No

 It should be put in a suitable and secure place and marked for storage until the individual's test results are known.
 Waste should be stored safely and kept away from children.
 You should not put your waste in communal waste areas until negative test results are known or the waste has been stored for at least 72 hours. if the individual tests negative, this can be put in with the normal waste if the individual tests positive, then store it for at least 72 hours and put in with the normal waste If storage for at least 72 hours is not appropriate, arrange for collection as a Category B infectious waste either by your local waste collection authority if they currently collect your waste or otherwise by a specialist clinical waste contractor.
-They will supply you with orange clinical waste bags for you to place your bags into so the waste can be sent for appropriate treatment.
-No
+They will supply you with orange clinical waste bags for you to place your bags into so the waste can be sent for appropriate treatment. --- --